projectcalico/calico/v2.2/getting-started/mesos/tutorials/policy/universal-containerizer.md

 - Set labels on our workload at launch
 - Configure policy based off these labels

-To demonstrate this, we will launch an nginx webserver using the Universal Containerizer.
+To demonstrate this, we will use Marathon to launch an nginx webserver using the Universal Containerizer.
 Then, we will launch basic curl task which will repeatedly curl the webserver.

 ## Setting Labels